You'll enjoy the same great service and security you've come to expect with your line of credit – just through our new site.

 Frequently asked questions

-KServicing has 60 days from receipt of a complete loan forgiveness application to issue a decision to the SBA, and the SBA is required to issue a decision within 90 days after the lender issues its decision to the SBA.
-KServicing will notify the borrower of the loan forgiveness amount.
+KServicing has 60 days from receipt of a complete loan forgiveness application to issue a recommendation to the SBA, and the SBA is required to issue a decision within 90 days after the lender issues its recommendation to the SBA.

 At this time, we are focused on servicing existing PPP loans.
 SBA is currently only offering PPP loans originated by participating community financial institutions.